tensorflow/datasets/docs/datasets.md

 From http://ai.stanford.edu/~amaas/data/sentiment/

-Large Movie Review Dataset.
+Large Movie Review Dataset
 This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
+There is additional unlabeled data for use as well.
+Raw text and already processed bag of words formats are provided.
+See the README file contained in the release for more details.

 [`tfds.text.imdb.IMDBReviews`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/text/imdb.py)